xddxdd/blog/source/_posts/en/article/random-notes/system-disable-camera-prevent-online-course-leak.lantian/index.md

 date: 2020-03-11 15:50:47
 ---

-This article will explain the way to disable your webcam on Windows and Linux, so:
+This post will explain the way to disable your webcam on Windows and Linux, so:

 1. On the OS level, prevent you from turning on the webcam by mistake, and live stream your footage of ~~having a meal~~ ~~lying on the bed~~ ~~playing games~~ ~~(NSFW)~~
 2. Prevent certain online lecturing software from secretly turning on the webcam.